arbrandes/hackingopenstackforpadawans/markdown/00-intro.md

-# What You'll See Here
+# What You'll Get

-## How to launch Devstack for comfortable hacking
+## How to set up a comfortable environment

 ## How to hack OpenStack